tavro/coff-os/README.md

 # coff-os
-this will eventually turn into a repo for my own operating system, coff-os
+this repository has been restructured and planned in a better way. for this reason it has been rebranded and moved to https://github.com/cofflang/moonshot-OS